 The review process of the application for a digging right is almost the same as the one for a prospecting right.
 However, in case of application for a digging right, the applicant must submit an explanatory document outlining the location, strike, dip, thickness and any other information regarding the status of the mineral deposit discovered under the prospecting right.

 Denial of granting digging right

-The same as for the prospecting right.
+This is the same as for prospecting rights.

 Minimum work obligation upon granting of digging right